G.B.H. (soundtrack)

-G.B.H. is a soundtrack album by English musician Elvis Costello and composer Richard Harvey for the Channel 4's TV series of the same name, released in 1991.
-It was the first of two collaborations between Costello and Harvey.
+G.B.H. is an instrumental soundtrack album by English musician Elvis Costello and composer Richard Harvey for the Channel 4's TV series of the same name, released in 1991.
+It was the first of two collaborations between Costello and Harvey (the second being the score from the series Jake's Progress).
+It was not available in the U.S. until 1994, when Rykodisc rereleased Costello's entire catalog.